 Combining Traditional Chinese Medicine and Modern Medicine in the Treatment of Cancer: Clinical Pearls

-“Vital Strategies in Cancer” was recently written by my dear friend and colleague, Dr Jim Roach, MD.
+“Vital Strategies in Cancer” was recently written by my dear friend and colleague Dr. Jim Roach, MD.
 It is an excellent resource that outlines many of the strategies I use in my practice.

 Herb, Nutrient, and Drug Interactions – co-authored by three of my favorite mentors, colleagues and friends, Mitch Stargrove ND, LAc, Dwight McKee, MD, and Jonathan Treasure, MNIMH, RH (AHG).
-This book is a invaluable resource for combining botanical and nutritional medicine with pharmacological agents.
+This book is an invaluable resource for combining botanical and nutritional medicine with pharmacological agents.

 Ralph Moss, PhD and Cancer Decisions

 Caring Bridge is a non-profit program designed to help families working through challenging health issues stay connected.
 The Caring Bridge platform is easy to set-up and use, and I encourage you to check it out if you need more support.